henil4575/Hand-Gesture-Detection-by-CNN/README.md

 Real-time Processing with OpenCV: Integrated with OpenCV for live video stream processing, ensuring low-latency performance.
 Gesture Classification: Trained the model to classify detected hand gestures into predefined classes, enabling seamless interaction with the system.
 Easy Integration: Designed with simplicity in mind, making it easy to integrate into various applications and environments.
-🔑 This project demonstrates the machine learning techniques to create an intuitive and interactive system capable of understanding and responding to human gestures in real-time.
+🔑This project demonstrates the machine learning techniques to create an intuitive and interactive system capable of understanding and responding to human gestures in real-time.

 DATASET: https://www.kaggle.com/datasets/gti-upm/leapgestrecog